Best Investment Apps for Beginners

 Fees:

-M1 Finance is free to use and offers commission-free trading.
+M1 Finance offers commission-free trading.
 However, they may charge for additional services like account services and maintenance.
+A $3 monthly platform fee will apply to clients with less than $10,000 in M1 assets or without an active M1 Personal Loan.

-For example, they have an inactivity fee of $50 (for accounts with less than $50 and no activity for 90+ days).
+They also have an inactivity fee of $50 (for accounts with $50 or less and no trading or deposit activity for 90+ days).

 Pros + Cons: